alisaifee/coredis/docs/source/index.rst

 - Pure tokens used as flags are mapped to boolean arguments
 - ``One of`` arguments accepting pure tokens are collapsed and accept a :class:`~coredis.tokens.PureToken`
 - Responses are mapped as closely from redis <-> python types as possible.

-.. tip:: It is strongly recommended to use a static type checker of your choice to catch any errors with respect to argument and response types.
-If static type checking is not a part of your workflow, you can consider using the optional :ref:`handbook/typing:runtime type checking` provided with the help of the excellent :pypi:`beartype` library.

 For higher level concepts such as :ref:`handbook/pipelines:pipelines`, :ref:`handbook/scripting:lua scripts`, :ref:`handbook/pubsub:pubsub` abstractions are provided to simplify interaction requires pre-defined